quixio/quix-streams/docs/write.md

 !!! tip

 	The conversions from Pandas DataFrames to [TimeseriesData](#timeseriesdata-format) have an intrinsic cost overhead.
-For high-performance models using Pandas DataFrames, you should use Pandas DataFrames methods provided by the SDK that are optimized for doing as few conversions as possible.
+For high-performance models using Pandas DataFrames, you should use Pandas DataFrames methods provided by Quix Streams that are optimized for doing as few conversions as possible.

 ## Writing events

-`EventData` is the formal class in the SDK which represents an Event data packet in memory. `EventData` is meant to be used for time-series data coming from sources that generate data at irregular intervals or without a defined structure.
+`EventData` is the formal class in Quix Streams which represents an Event data packet in memory. `EventData` is meant to be used for time-series data coming from sources that generate data at irregular intervals or without a defined structure.

 !!! tip